abdulwaheed76/practices/README.md

 # Development process

+## Work flow

+### Terminologies:

+SM: Scheduled meeting.
+PR: github based pull request
+Inform manager: via whatsapp text message.
+Inform team: via zoom group text chat.
+PM tool: Project management tool that has tasks/ tickets in it.

+### The most important thing
+1. The most importantt thing to do here is be responsible avoiding mistakes.
+    1. When one makes a mistake or is less careful (in any way regarding anything), the effects are caparable to ripple effect.
+More people and their time is often also involved.
+Even if not the case, the later work is also affected.
+So its best to be careful in start.

+### Day start
+1. Inform manager via whatsapp, at time of sign in (start work)

+### Inavailability
+1. Inform 5 minutes before taking any kind of long/short break (to manager and team)
+2. Inform again on your return (to manager and team)

+### Meetings
+1. Scheduled meeting times:  12pm-12:15pm, 3pm-3:15pm, 6pm-6:15pm, 9pm-10pm.
+1. Do not be absent at the scheduled meeting times unless special permission is given 1  In SM, it's better to ask questions in this time (for blockers, you can message manager anytime).
+1. In SM, present PRs of whatever stable work you have done so far.
+Develop in such a way that on each meeting you have something (small or big) flawless to get merged.
+So make PR(s) ready on each meeting time.
+Small reviews are good to have.
+It is your responsibility to get it merged.
+Watch out github emails for @mentions or when issues are made.
+If it has no or minor mistakes, it will get merged in 2-10 minutes.
+If this is not the case, then it means you did not completed it flawlessly.
+1. In SM, review PRs of peers. (ask manager to whose work you should review daily or see task field of 'reviewer' or short cut link on right panel of pm tool)

+### Execution
+1. At day start, wrapp up any pending work form previous working day.
+1. then see all tasks and starting with the highest prority first,
+    1. Invest roughly 5% of task time in making "strategy"
+    1. understand and keep filling in "proposted estimated time" in hours field
+1. Get that strategy approved and reviewed by manager
+1. "After" all the above and if strategy is approved, start a task as per highest priority number in pm tool and mark task status as "inprogress"
+1. Make PR 1 of a task, get it approved.
+1. "If" PR 1 of a task is approved, Make PR 2 of that same task, get it approved.
+1. Your first priority, generally, is to fully complete old things before moving to any new.
+It is best to get the merged and get them marked as complete/approved.
+Note that completeness can be related to a full task or a sub task as well.
+Small or large but it should be complete.
+Not hanging in the middle.
+1. Switch to another task.
+1. Repeat.
+1. Do and complete old tasks first before moving to new tasks.
+Do not keep the tasks as unfinished and move to new ones unless informed by manager.
+It is better to fully complete 5 out of 10 things rather than do 10 things 50%

+### Signoff
+1. Inform manager and team textually at  least 10 minutes before sign off.

+### Lunch / rest break
+1. Inform manager and team textually at least 5 minutes before taking a lunch / rest break.
+1. It is mandatory to take at least 30 mins break during a day and it should not be during the first 2 hours or last 2 hours of work day time.
+1. Normal time is 1 hour break.
+1 hour 30 mins on Fridays for Muslims.

 ## Tests
 If your project has unit test/ integration tests/ automation tests enforced, do not file PR without them.
 In most cases, integration tests are mandatory.
 Do not forget to ask from your manager.